Longitudinal Network Models and Permutation-Uniform Markov Chains: Permutation-Uniform Markov Chains

 \end{theorem}

 If we are given a p-uniform Markov chain $X$ with transition matrix $P$, \cref{thm:uniform-chain-yano-definition} already tells us what $\mu$ has to be: any permutation of any row of $P$.
 We are free to choose any permutation of a row of $P$ that is convenient because we can choose any permutations $\perm$ that make $P(a, b) = \mu(\perm_a b)$ true.
 In this sense, once we're given $P$, we have no choice over $\mu$; we can only choose the permutations $\perm$.
 The choice of permutations $\perm$ determines the sequence $Z$ almost surely from $X$.
 Applying \cref{thm:uniform-chain} thus comes down to choosing $\perm$s.
-Conversely if we are given $Z$ with the common law $\mu$, different choices of $\perm$s give rise to different Markov chains $X$.
-We will see examples of this phenomenon in \cref{sec:interp}.
+Conversely if we are given $Z$ with the common law $\mu$, different choices of $\perm$s give rise to different Markov chains $X$. \Vref{ex:density-stability} illustrates this phenomenon.

+Perhaps surprisingly, \cref{thm:uniform-chain} does not care about $X_0$'s distribution.
+However, $X_0$'s only role in the \lcnamecref{thm:uniform-chain} is to condition other distributions.

 \begin{proof}[Proof of \cref{thm:uniform-chain}] \textbf{Forward Implication.} Suppose $X$ is a Markov chain on $\St$ under probability measure $\Pr$ with transition matrix $P$ p-uniform under $\perm$.